danialgoodwin/dev/android/testing/robolectric-cheat-sheet.md

-# Robolectric Cheat Sheet - Basics #
+# Robolectric Cheat Sheet - Get Started #

 So far, this page provides a simple walkthough for integrating Robolectric to your Android project.
-This guide is suitable for those who haven't used any testing frameworks before, but you should be somewhat proficient in Android, like how to create an app.
+This guide is suitable for those who haven't used any testing frameworks before.

-Robolectric is a testing framework that allows you to test Android UI (and more) without loading deploying to physical device or emulator.
+Robolectric is a testing framework that allows you to test Android UI (and more) without deploying to physical device or emulator.
 The result is faster tests.
 The way they do this is basically modifying all of Android so that UI doesn't need to be drawn.
 Unfortunately, this undertaking is likely why, still as of today (2015-03-01), they do NOT support API 19+ (KitKat and Lollipop) yet, though they are available in the 3.0-SNAPSHOT.
 At least they have made it easy to target any SDK level for just the test by using a one liner (see test writing step for more details).

 In writing this simple walkthough, I've tested running a project targeting SDK 18 using Robolectric 2.2 and I've ran a project targeting SDK 21 using Robolectric 3.0.
 Both were used in Android Studio 1.1.